Experimental quantum key distribution certified by Bell's theorem: Protocol feasibility and completeness

 Upon examination of our protocol, we find that the abort probability $\ecom$ of the expected behaviour can be made arbitrarily small by choosing appropriate protocol parameters and having enough rounds.
 More specifically, we do so by considering the three points where the protocol may abort, and ensuring that the expected behaviour is accepted with high probability at each step.

 First, we need to consider the error-correction step, which accepts if the hashes $\bG_\mathrm{EC}$ and $\tilde\bG_\mathrm{EC}$ match.
 These hashes always match in a honest implementation if the reconstructed string $\tilde{\textbf{A}}$ is equal to $\textbf{A}$ (see Sec.~\ref{sec:hashing}), so it suffices to ensure that this occurs with high probability.
 Following the analysis presented in Sec.~\ref{sec:EC}, we deduce that a safe boundary for our regime of parameters ensuring proper error correction is given by the syndrome length given in Eq.~\eqref{eq:syndromeLength}.
+Our simulations show that the contribution of the error correction to the error probability is then smaller than $\leq 0.1\%$.

 Second, the authentication and activation steps accept if the authentication tags match.
-For the honest implementation, this is trivially satisfied (i.e. as long as all messages are received without errors, which is ensured by the reliability of classical communication).
+For the honest implementation, this is trivially satisfied (i.e.~as long as all messages are received without errors, which is ensured by the reliability of classical communication).

-Finally, we need to ensure that the number of test rounds in which the CHSH game is lost (i.e. cases for which $\tilde{A}_i \oplus B_i \neq X_i\cdot Y_i$) should pass the Bell-test verification: one must have $\sum_i \chi(U_i=0) \leq n\gamma (1-\omega_\thresh)$ with high probability.
+Finally, we need to ensure that the number of test rounds in which the CHSH game is lost (i.e.~cases for which $\tilde{A}_i \oplus B_i \neq X_i\cdot Y_i$) should pass the Bell-test verification: one must have $\sum_i \chi(U_i=0) \leq n\gamma (1-\omega_\thresh)$ with high probability.
 To ensure this, we consider the random variable $W_i=\chi(U_i=0)$ that corresponds to the $i^\text{th}$ round being a test round losing the CHSH game.
 For the honest implementation, each of these is an independent Bernoulli variable with parameter $q=P(W_i=1)=\gamma (1-\omega)$, where $\omega=\frac{4+S}{8}$ is the CHSH winning probability we expect to achieve.
 We can thus expect the condition to be verified with high probability by accepting whenever the fraction of rounds with $W_i =1$ is at most